Bay Area/ San Jose

 For hotels, restaurants and retailers, match days promise concentrated demand and a fair share of headaches.
 Staffing, inventory, transit access and short-term lodging capacity will heavily influence who actually captures the upside.
 Regional tourism and host-committee materials indicate that official fan zones and distributed watch sites along the peninsula mean many neighborhoods should expect visitors even if fans never make it inside the stadium, so small businesses are being encouraged to prepare for surge staffing and card-first payment flows.
 The San Francisco Peninsula guides and host-city pages outline local fan-zone plans and travel guidance for businesses and residents.

-Moynihan’s hundred Super Bowls line captures the sheer scale sponsors are betting on, but whether that translates into lasting economic gains for the Bay Area will depend on how effectively cities, venues and local businesses turn the moment into repeat tourism, jobs and some kind of community legacy.
-For now, Bank of America’s sponsorship, and the activations that follow, will serve as a high-profile test of how well corporate partnerships can convert global attention into local dollars.
+Moynihan's comparison to a hundred Super Bowls captures the sheer scale sponsors are betting on, but whether that translates into lasting economic gains for the Bay Area will depend on how effectively cities, venues and local businesses turn the moment into repeat tourism, jobs and some kind of community legacy.
+For now, Bank of America's sponsorship, and the activations that follow, will serve as a high-profile test of how well corporate partnerships can convert global attention into local dollars.